turingschool/backend-curriculum-site/module3/slides/consuming_apis.md

 # Warmup

-* What are the parts of an HTTP request?
+* What is Postman and what is the benefit of using it?
-* What are the parts of an HTTP response?
+* What is Faraday and why would you use it?

 ---